Stunningly beautiful with inspiration from the space age

 The third generation of the T-bird was released in 1961 with all new styling inspired by the space age.
 Marketing tag lines for the new ‘61 T-bird declared “Unique in all the world” and “The new adventure in elegance”.
 The sleek fuselage-like styling of the 1961-1963 Thunderbird series inspired the nick name ‘Bullet Bird’.
 This third series of Thunderbird shared many common traits with the ’61 Lincoln Continental including its cowl structure, headlights and the full length fender ridge.

 For 1962, the Ford Thunderbird offered a mild facelift of the ’61 T-Bird with a total of 78,011 of the ‘62s being built.
-The 1962 Thunderbird Sports Roadster of which just 1,427 were produced, had a factory fitted tonneau cover (headrests included) that hid the rear seats and gave the appearance of the original 1955 2 seater.
-With the touch of a button, it was able to conceal its top automatically, but with the tonneau cover removed, 4 seats were revealed.
+The 1962 Thunderbird Sports Roadster of which just 1,427 were produced, had a factory fitted tonneau that hid the rear seats and gave the appearance of the original 1955 2 seater.
+The Sports Roadster tonneau featured two inverted U shaped headrests known as 'nacelles'.
+With the touch of a button the Thunderbird was able to conceal its convertible top automatically, but when the tonneau cover was removed, 4 seats were revealed.

 The rear jet inspired taillights capped off a stunningly beautiful design.
 Ford’s advertising for the 1962 Thunderbirds stated: “Sparkling with original ideas, from Swing-Away steering wheel to ‘floating’ rear view mirror…all crafted to Thunderbird standards of extraordinary quality”.